readingcapital/readingcapital.github.io/volume-1/index.md

    labour and cooperation: more people work and can accomplish more, they educate each other, they motivate each other.

-The benefits of entail a certain size of capital which is bigger than the formal minimal capital based on mere absolute surplus-value production.
+These benefits entail a certain size of capital which is bigger than the formal minimal capital based on mere absolute surplus-value production.
 A certain number of workers is needed and these workers need a certain amount of means of production.